Complex trend inference for high-dimensional piecewise locally stationary time series: Introduction

 The rest of this paper is organized as follows.
-Section \ref{sec:methodologyoverview} provides an overview of the two-stage procedure AJDN uses to detect jumps.
-Section \ref{sec:asympresults} details the theoretical results related to AJDN's test statistic, and corresponding bootstrap.
-In Section \ref{sec:simulationstudy} we present a simulation study demonstrating AJDN's strong power and Type I error control relative to other competing methods.
-In Section \ref{sec:realdataanalysis} we use AJDN to analyze a real dataset from the 2023 Turkey-Syria earthquake.
-Section \ref{sec:assumptions} describes the assumptions placed upon both the mean and error processes, as well as the nonlinear filters and scales used by AJDN.
-Details of tuning parameter selection, further numerical experiments, and the proofs of all theoretical results are relegated to the online supplementary.
+Section \ref{sec:methodologyoverview} provides an overview of the proposed AJDN method to detect jumps, identify common groups and estimate mean functions.
+Section \ref{sec:assumptions} describes the assumptions posited upon both the mean and error processes, as well as the nonlinear filters and scales used by AJDN for the jump detection and estimation.
+Section \ref{sec:asympresults} details the theoretical results justification of AJDN.
+The consistency of homogeneity pursuit based on the jump estimation is discussed in Section \ref{sec:group}.
+In Section \ref{sec:simulationstudy} we present a simulation study demonstrating AJDN's strong power and Type I error control for change point detection relative to other competing methods.
+After assessing the finite sample performance of estimating the change points, we compare the empirical performance of AJDN-H in the case of homogeneity and without homogeneous structures with that only using AJDN in Section \ref{sec:simgrou}.
+In Section \ref{sec:stocksanalysis} we use AJDN-H to analyze a real dataset from Nasdaq-100 stocks.
+Details of tuning parameter selection, further numerical experiments, the proofs of all theoretical results and additional results for the data analysis are relegated to the online supplementary material.

-\section{Methodology Overview}
+\section{Methodology overview.}